 “I knew exactly what it would do,” he said.

-Quite aside from selling out, Ebert said, the publicity energized the base, which is going to be key in the November races.
+Quite aside from selling out, Ebert said, the publicity energized the base.

-There was no immediate way to tell whether voter registration had swung significantly either way over the past few days without a more detailed analysis, said Chris Roads, the Pima County registrar of voters.
+There was no immediate way to tell whether voter registration had swung significantly either way over the past few days without a more detailed analysis, Chris Roads, the Pima County registrar of voters, said.

 Loughner, who has been diagnosed with schizophrenia, remains in a prison hospital in Springfield, Mo., where officials are assessing whether he can be made competent for trial.

 Republicans will elect a new party chairman next Thursday.
-Carolyn Cox is the sole candidate on the ballot, although nominations will be taken from the floor.
+Pat Kilburn dropped out of the race, leaving Carolyn Cox the sole name on the ballot, although nominations will be taken from the floor.
 Cox was on vacation and could not be reached for comment on the raffle.